Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/v2-migration.md

 header: true
 ---

-The Standards Toolkit v2 is a major refactor of the CSS Framework. v2 introduces a number of under-the-hood tweaks that improve both its performance and accuracy to the Sketch Toolkit.
+The Standards Toolkit v2 is a major refactor of the CSS Framework.
+It introduces a number of under-the-hood tweaks that improve both its performance and accuracy to the Sketch Toolkit.

 # SCSS Modules
 The Standards Toolkit v2 has been ported to [SASS Modules](http://sass.logdown.com/posts/7858341-the-module-system-is-launched).
-This provides the ability to namespace all Standards Toolkit functions & mixins, scopes all variables locally to the file they are declared in, and keeps the outputted file size down as `@use` only includes the imported file once across the entire project.
+This provides the ability to namespace all Standards Toolkit functions & mixins, scope all variables locally to the file they are declared in, and keep the outputted file size down as `@use` only includes the imported file once across the entire project.

 - All instances of `@import “@royalnavy/css-framework”` should be replaced with `@use “@royalnavy/css-framework” as rn`.
 Whilst the `rn` namespace is optional, we recommend using this as it will prevent the Standards Toolkit CSS Framework from clashing with any other SCSS files that may be imported into the project.
 **Note:** you should only define one entry point for your SCSS - import this into your main application `.js` file.
-Try to avoid importing SCSS files into individual components.
+Try to avoid importing SCSS files into individual `js` component files.
 - Alternative, the CSS Framework can be imported as `@use “@royalnavy/css-framework” as *`.
 This will add all functions and mixins to the global scope, meaning you don’t have to namespace your function calls.
 - Every file that requires any mixins or functions from the CSS Framework should individually call `@use “@royalnavy/css-framework” as rn`.
 Unlike the `@import` syntax, `@use` ensures the imported file is only compiled once, rather than every time it is imported.
 This prevents duplicate styles and should cut down your outputted CSS’s file size.

+To gain an understanding of the CSS Framework's architecture, use [this PDF](/css-framework-architecture.pdf) as a reference.

 # Functions & Mixins
 - All functions and mixins now use quotes for their arguments.